haneefdm/cortex-debug-samples/README.md

 Repo for storing misc. stuff related to corted-debug testing

-File cortex-debug-0.x.y.vsix is my latest cortex-debug extension that contains certain fixes.
+File cortex-debug-0.X.Y.vsix is my latest cortex-debug extension that contains certain fixes.
 Will keep this available until my changes are officially merged into <https://github.com/Marus/cortex-debug>

+**WARNING:** _This package may contain stuff that is not fully tested and may not ever make it to an official release.
+Once you install this, you may not get automatic updates.
+Please check with the main repo for updates and uninstall this copy when done._

 ## Install from vsix